Love & Hip Hop: Breakthrough (2011–14)

 On May 25, 2011, Love & Hip Hop was renewed for a second season, which premiered on November 14, 2011.
 The season saw the addition of Kimbella Vanderhee, the girlfriend of Juelz Santana, and Yandy Smith, Jim Jones' manager, to the cast, with Teairra Marí and video vixen Erica Mena in supporting roles.
 The season garnered big ratings for the network, averaging 2.8 million total viewers per episode, making it VH1's highest rated series in over three and a half years.

 On February 6, 2012, during the finale of Love & Hip Hops second season, series creator Mona Scott-Young officially announced that an Atlanta-based spin-off of Love & Hip Hop, then titled Love & Hip Hop: Hotlanta, was in production.
 On May 15, 2012, VH1 announced Love & Hip Hop: Atlanta would make its series premiere on June 18, 2012.
 The show premiered to a storm of controversy, with some viewers calling for a boycott for its seemingly negative and stereotypical portrayal of black women.
+Audience responses to media portrayals of Black women have included petitions and boycott campaigns criticizing dramaticized storylines and the commodification of Black women's experiences.
 One petition described the show as "another beautifully-blinged jewel of commercial exploitation" for its focus on dysfunctional relationships, materialism, hyper-sexuality and violence.
+These portrayals shape audience expectations by framing Black women as emotionally volatile and aggressive.
+Such portrayals shape public perception and carry social consequences for Black women by normalizing stereotypical representations in media.
 The love triangle between former Bad Boy Records producer Stevie J, his baby mama Mimi Faust and Joseline Hernandez, an ex-stripper-turned-aspiring artist who has an abortion in an early episode, garnered significant media attention, as did singer and breakout star K. Michelle's domestic violence storyline and Lil Scrappy's mother Momma Dee, who admits to being a former pimp.
+Hip-hop media often emphasizes men's perspectives while restricting women to roles associated with desirability, drama, or emotional labor.
 After the show's premiere, its audience grew substantially over the season, garnering even higher ratings than its predecessor.
 Its finale garnered 5.5 million people overall.